sagihaider/COVID_Sentiment_Twitter/Step1_TwitterAccount.md

+## Please follow given steps to create a Twitter account and get your KEYS and TOKENs

 1. Create a Twitter Account from your University email address (e.g. yourid@essex.ac.uk).
 For more details, please visit https://help.twitter.com/en/using-twitter/create-twitter-account

 2. Please verify your account by doing the first tweet from your account.
 Please share your message on joining University of Essex and use hashtag #UoE2020LovecaceChallengeWeek